-The closest paper to ours is Eliaz (2002), who studies an implementation problem imposing the requirement that the mechanism's outcome is not affected by deviations of up to k agents.
+The closest paper to ours is Eliaz (2002), who studies an implementation problem imposing the requirement that the mechanism's outcome is not affected by deviations of up to kagents.
 In that sense, the robustness desideratum in Eliaz is more demanding than ours, as it coincides with the special case of 'perfect safety' (which will be discussed below), in which the acceptability correspondence coincides with the SCC.
 Another important difference is in the solution concept: in Eliaz (2002)'s k-Fault Tolerant (FT) equilibrium, agents reports are required to be optimal not only at the equilibrium profile, but also at all profiles in which up to k agents have deviated.
 Thus, the solution concept in Eliaz (2002) is stronger than Nash equilibrium, and more so as k increases, with the implementation notion approaching dominant-strategy implementation as k approaches the number of opponents.
 This has important implications for the comparison with our approach: first, it may be that a SCF is implementable in the sense of Eliaz (2002) but not Nash Implementable - hence, unlike our notion, k-FT Implementation is not necessarily more demanding than baseline Nash Implementation; second, it may be that fault-tolerant implementation is possible for some k, but not for some smaller k' - hence, unlike our notion, the implementation notion in Eliaz (2002) does not necessarily become more demanding as k increases.

-Eliaz (2002)'s seminal contribution also inspired Shoukry (2019), which however maintains Nash equilibrium as a solution concept, but like Eliaz (2002) focuses on the special case of 'perfect safety', in which the implementing mechanism is supposed to induce outcomes consistent with the SCF also in the event that up to k agents deviate.
-As noted, this implies that the SCF is constant.
-To allow for more positive results, the author allows for transfers and non-standard preferences.
-In contrast, in this paper, we follow the standard approach of full implementation, with standard preferences and study SCC that select subsets of the whole space of outcomes.As for the safety requirement, our framework allows a wide range of acceptability correspondences, beyond the case of 'perfect safety', and we insist that all equilibria be safe.
+Eliaz (2002) also inspired Shoukry (2019), which maintains Nash equilibrium as a solution concept, but like Eliaz (2002) focuses on the special case of 'perfect safety', in which the implementing mechanism is supposed to induce outcomes consistent with the SCF also in the event that up to k agents deviate.24 As noted, this implies that the SCF is constant.
+To obtain positive results, the author introduces transfers and non-standard preferences.
+In contrast, here we follow the standard approach of full implementation, with standard preferences and study SCC that select subsets of the whole space of outcomes.25As for the safety requirement, our framework allows a wide range of acceptability correspondences, beyond the case of 'perfect safety', and we insist that all equilibria be safe.

-Another related paper is Hayashi and Lombardi (2019) on "constrained implementation", which studies Nash implementation in a two-sector economy.
+Another related paper is Hayashi and Lombardi (2019), which studies Nash implementation in a two-sector economy.
 Within this setting, there is a mechanism for each sector, each determining the allocation of goods within that sector.
 But while agents' preferences may display complementarities between the goods, and the social planner's objective is to affect the allocation of both goods, he only has freedom to design the mechanism for one sector, taking the other mechanism as given.
 The possibility of preference interdependence between the two goods leads to a constraint on the planner's ability to elicit preferences using only the freedom that he has to design the mechanism in one sector.
-This constraint is akin to
+This constraint is akin to our acceptability correspondence because only certain allocations within the fixed sector can be achieved by deviations from a candidate equilibrium.